 If you try to sand the wood filler while it’s still wet, you’ll just end up making a mess and clogging up your sandpaper.

-Check out this comparison of filling holes when replacing cabinet or furniture hardware to learn more.
+Check out this comparison of wood fillers when filling holes when replacing cabinet or furniture hardware to learn more.